just-the-docs/just-the-docs/developers/JAVASCRIPT.md

           tabWidth: 2
     }

 Alternatively, in VS Code, you can do `ctrl-,` to open settings, and search for "prettier".

 Scroll down to change the above settings manually.

 # jQuery

-While we won't normally use jQuery for a new project at Countable, several older projects do use it. jQuery has been unpopular for large software projects due to maintainability issues, and thsoe concerns are founded.
+While we won't normally use jQuery for a new project at Countable, several older projects do use it.

+jQuery has been unpopular for large software projects due to maintainability issues, and those concerns are founded.

 However, taking some care in how you use the library helps keep jQuery projects maintainable.

 Most of the problems maintaining jQuery apps come from [DOM Manipulation](https://api.jquery.com/category/manipulation/) which leads to needlessly complex state.
 To minimize this, here are some guidelines to use where possible.

 Where possible, just `.hide()` and `.show()` different pieces of pre-defined content instead of creating it on the fly. eg:

     // bad
     $(".some-selector").append("<a id='abc_error_message' class='error hidden'>error message here</a>")